 Radical prostatectomy is surgery to remove the prostate gland.
 During the procedure, the seminal vesicles, nearby tissues, and often some pelvic lymph nodes are also removed.

 The prostate gland is found only in males.
-It sits below the bladder and wraps around the urethra (the tube that carries urine out of the body).
+It sits below the bladder and wraps around the urethra.
+This is the tube that carries urine out of the body.
 The prostate helps make semen.
-The seminal vesicles are the 2 sacs that connect to the vas deferens (tubes that carry sperm from the testicles).
+The seminal vesicles are the 2 sacs that connect to the vas deferens.
+These are the tubes that carry sperm from the testicles.
 The pelvic lymph nodes are small oval collections of immune system tissue that filter lymph fluid.
 When prostate cancer spreads, these lymph nodes are often one of the first places it goes.

-A common way to remove the prostate is through an incision (cut) done in one of two ways:
+A common way to remove the prostate is through an incision.
+It can be done in one of two ways:

-- A retropubic or suprapubic incision, which is made in the lower abdomen (belly)
+Retropubic or suprapubic incision.
+A cut is made in the lower abdomen

-- A perineum incision, which is made in the skin between the scrotum and the rectum
+Perineum incision.
+A cut is made in the skin between the scrotum and the rectum

-This is the most common method.
-The incision is made in the lower abdomen.
-If there’s a chance the cancer has spread, the healthcare provider may remove lymph nodes around the prostate gland first so they can be checked in the lab before the prostate is removed.
-Cancer has spread beyond the prostate gland if it's found in the lymph nodes.
-If that's the case, then surgery may be stopped, since removing the prostate won't remove all of the cancer.
+An incision is made in the lower abdomen.
+Your healthcare provider may remove lymph nodes around the prostate gland first, so they can be checked in the lab before the prostate is removed.
+In rare cases, if cancer has spread beyond the prostate gland the surgery may be stopped.
+This is because removing the prostate won’t remove all the cancer.
 In this situation, other treatments will be used.

 Radical prostatectomy with perineal approach